For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 • Year 5: £2,000.

-With a maximum of £1,500 (or £2,000 if you study for four to six years), Lloyds aren’t the most generous.
+With a maximum of £1,500 (or £2,000 if you study for four to six years), Lloyds isn’t the most generous.
 However, most students will get the full amount after the first year.

 Sign-up incentive

-Lloyds did join many other student bank accounts in offering £100 as a sign up incentive but it’s no longer available to new applicants.
+Lloyds has joined many other student bank accounts in offering £110 as a sign-up incentive.

-They do give 2% interest on balances up to £5,000.
+They also give 2% interest on balances up to £5,000.
 But if you’re considering that, a separate savings account would be a better option for any cash you have.

 Our review

-If you have a poor credit score (check for free), Lloyds are a good choice since a high proportion of applicants receive the full overdraft.
-The tiered overdraft system can also help with budgeting your money over the year.
+If you have a poor credit score (check for free), Lloyds is a good choice as a high proportion of applicants receive the full overdraft.
+The tiered overdraft system can also help you budget your money over the year.

 They scored well in our student survey and the incentive is among the best but there are better options out there.